SWvheerden/tari/RFC/src/RFC-0201_TariScript.md

 The assumptions that broadly equate scripting with range proofs in the above argument are:

-* The script (hash) must be committed to the blockchain.
+* The script must be committed to the blockchain.
 * The script must not be malleable in any way without invalidating the transaction.
 This restriction extends to all participants, including the UTXO owner.
 * We must be able to prove that the UTXO originator provides the script hash and no-one else.